- Accommodation services

-South Australia’s Independent Living Centre (ILC) is also affected by the transition to the National Disability Insurance Scheme (NDIS), with its funding earmarked for re-direction to the State’s contribution of more than $720 million per year to the NDIS.
+South Australia’s Independent Living Centre (ILC) is affected by the transition to the National Disability Insurance Scheme (NDIS).
+Its funding is earmarked for re-direction to the State’s contribution of more than $720 million per year to the NDIS.

 A number of parties have expressed their interest in providing ILC services into the future.

 The dedicated staff at ILC are continuing their services as normal.

 The NDIA has released an interactive NDIS Demand Map, providing an up-to-date forecast of future NDIS demand across Australia.
 These forecasts can assist organisations with workforce planning and identifying growth opportunities to help meet NDIS demand.